Budibase/website/content/blog/automation/business-process-optimization.md

 For example, we could apply a framework like this to the process our employees use to book time off.

-Check out our [vacation request form template](https://budibase.com/forms/templates/vacation-request-form-template/) to see this in action.

 ### Project estimations and quotations

 Alternatively, we can also think about uses for process optimization within the commercial side of our business.
 Normally, our top priorities here are the tasks that eat up the largest proportion of our team’s time.